Helping Park and Recreation Departments Expand Youth Development Programming

 First created by a board-certified pediatrician, Safe Sitter® Essentials is age and developmentally appropriate for middle school students.
 Learning and practicing skills such as diapering and choking rescue is often students’ favorite part of the class.
 Most students have only seen adults complete these skills, and students are eager and engaged to master these skills.

 Mature adults in your community can benefit from Safe Sitter® programming as well with Grandparents: Getting Started.
 Participants will learn how to provide the best and safest care for their grandchildren.
 They will also learn the latest information on how to safely care for infants and children and how to manage the behavior of children of all ages, in addition to life-saving skills such as choking rescue, first aid, and injury management.

 All programs developed by Safe Sitter® are designed to be highly interactive.
 The guided discussion with planned questions outlined in the Instructor Manual make it easy for Instructors to keep students engaged.
 Role-plays, games, and matching activities all reinforce important class concepts and allow you to create an element of play in a learning environment.

-To get started teaching young teens the skills they need to stay home alone safely, watch younger siblings, or start babysitting, apply now!
+To get started teaching young teens and new grandparents the skills they need to safely care for infants and children, apply now!